jirkapok/GasPlanner/doc/roadmap.md

 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, won't fix
 * Main menu overlaps the tabs, when text is wrapped on two rows (and some other responsiveness glitches)
 * Loading of simple dive URL with segment shorter than 60 seconds (simple dive to 15 m) shows no validation issue
-* Air breaks result in overlapping gas switches in profile chart
+* Air breaks result in overlapping gas switch text in profile chart
+* Gas consumption calculates duplicate gas reserve for deco tanks

 ## Improvements / Features